My Quiet Kitchen

 Okay, I've promised you these are ridiculously easy to make, so now I'll prove it!
 Be sure to check out the video below for a quick glimpse of the process.

-4. Use a fork to make a criss-cross pattern on each cookie, which also flattens them a bit (dip the underside of the fork tines in a small amount of sugar to keep it from sticking to the dough).
+Use a fork to make a criss-cross pattern on each cookie, which also flattens them into shape.
+Tip!
+Dip the underside of the fork tines in sugar to keep the dough from sticking.

 Since cookies are very soft straight out of the oven, it can be tricky to check the bottoms.
 But just do you best!

-Allow the cookies cookies cool on the pan for 5 minutes, then transfer to a cooling rack.
+Let the cookies cool on the pan for 5 minutes, then transfer to a cooling rack.

 oil-free peanut butter cookies cooling on a rack.